 One year later, in September of 2003, Laura’s sister Nancy moved back to Pennsylvania from Georgia.
 Don and Laura convinced her to put off looking for a “real” job until January so that she could help them through their busy Christmas season.
 Nancy was with The Toffee House until February 2014 when she left to start her own venture, Chicco Baccello.

 In the fall of 2004, brother-in-law, Bill, joined the effort to help with corporate sales.
-He’s been with The Toffee House ever since, although now he has become the chief toffee maker.
+He was with The Toffee House until the Covid effected some changes in our staff.

 In March of 2005, The Toffee House was filmed for a Food Network show called “Recipe for Success.”
 At the same time, the search was on for a larger home – by now there were 7 kids (with one on the way) and a house full of tins, ingredients, shipping supplies and toys.
 The show aired in July of 2005 – the same week that a move to a larger house was made, and baby number 8 arrived.

 That’s when sister Angie joined to help out with the bookkeeping and accounting.
 The first of the nephews were also recruited at this time – Chase and Andrew began helping out while in high school and college.
 And Grandma and Grandpa were there on a regular basis to help corral kids or mop a floor.